gcarolina03/eventSync-backend/README.md

 - **NodeJS**: Runtime environment that allows executing server-side applications using JavaScript.
 - **Mongoose**: MongoDB object modeling tool for NodeJS, providing a simple and flexible way to interact with MongoDB databases.
 - **Express**: Fast and minimalist web application framework for NodeJS, enabling the creation of robust and scalable web applications and APIs.
+- **Socket.io**: Enables real-time, bidirectional communication between clients and the server, used for live notifications and updates.

 ## Contributing